 iPREP: Concise.
 Focused.
 What you need.

 The Hogan Assessment was designed to predict behaviors among potential and existing employees, with the overall goal of improving the organizations that use the tool.
 For over 30 years, the test has continued to improve.
 The company focuses on research, to ensure the validity of its personality test.
 In other words, they ensure that the results that come from the test predict performance.

 Assessment Types Explained

-While taking the HPI, HDS, and MVPI, you will be expected to read between 168-206 statements, and indicate whether they are true or false.
+While taking the HPI, HDS, and MVPI, you will be expected to read between 168-206 statements and indicate whether you strongly agree, agree, disagree, or strongly disagree with each of them.
 In the MVPI test, you will have an additional option to answer undecided.
 There is no time limit, but you are expected to move through each one of the tests in under 20 minutes.